romenrg/genetic-startups-desktop-csharp-dotnet/README.md

 # Genetic Startups
-> An application, based on Genetic Algorithms, representing possible lives of startups.
+> C# .NET implementation (with Windows Froms) of a Desktop application, based on Genetic Algorithms, representing possible lives of startups.
 The algorithm improves startup paths over generations, to achieve the most successful outcome possible in the given map.

 ## Introduction: Genetic Algorithms